Tax Tips for U.S. Americans Abroad

 - Foreign mutual funds: Decided to use an EU broker instead of a US one?
 Foreign financial account alert!

-- This is the total (over $10,000) from ALL your foreign financial accounts at any time in the year.
+Secondly, once you establish that you have at least one foreign financial account, you need to check if the aggregate value/total value in your accounts exceeded $10,000 at any time.
+This is the total (over $10,000) from ALL your foreign financial accounts at any time in the year.
 It DOES NOT mean if any ONE of the above foreign financial accounts has over $10,000.

-Calculating the Total for the Reporting Threshold
+How to Calculate the Total Value for the FBAR

 - You have 3 bank accounts: 1 in the US, 2 in Germany